Is Liver Good For You? Beef Liver Nutrition (+8 Nutrients You Need)

 Pretty much anything important, Vitamin A plays a role in.

 When I started adding beef liver, my skin looked like porcelain.
-Beef liver is the original botox.

 Beef liver is one of the only food sources that contains ample amounts of vitamin A. Just 100g of it has 2200% of the recommended daily intake.